Documentation

 • Infrastructure IP addresses will be automatically whitelisted to ensure that monitoring, backups, and emergency recovery services remain functional.

-• xCloud infrastructure IP addresses will be automatically whitelisted, as they are mandatory to ensure that monitoring, backups, and emergency recovery services remain functional.Optionally, you may choose to whitelist your current public IP address.
+• You can optionally whitelist your current public IP address to retain SSH access after enabling SSH lockdown.
 This option is user-controlled and can be enabled or disabled based on your preference.
 If selected, your public IP will be added to the whitelist so you retain SSH access after the rule is removed.
 If not selected, SSH access from your current IP will also be revoked.

 After reviewing all warnings and confirming the safeguards, proceed by selecting “I Understand and Delete Anyway.”
 The system will then remove the insecure SSH (port 22 – Any) firewall rule and immediately apply the new IP-based access restrictions.